-As a criminal defense attorney in North Charleston, South Carolina, I have experience in defending those charged with vehicular homicide.
+As a criminal defense lawyer in North Charleston, SC, I have experience in defending those charged with vehicular homicide.
 My advice, if involved in vehicular homicide, do not speak to anyone – police, EMTs, bystanders…no one.
 Once arrested, you are entitled to a phone call; please make that call to a criminal defense attorney.
 Keeping silent is your best defense until the criminal defense attorney arrives.

 How Is Vehicular Homicide Define By South Carolina State Law?

 When the death of a person ensues within three years as a proximate result of injury received by the driving of a vehicle in reckless disregard of the safety of others, the person operating the vehicle is guilty of reckless vehicular homicide.
 A person who is convicted of, pleads guilty to, or pleads nolo contendere to reckless vehicular homicide is guilty of a felony, and must be fined not less than one thousand dollars nor more than five thousand dollars or imprisoned not more than ten years, or both.
 The Department of Motor Vehicles shall revoke for five years the driver’s license of a person convicted of reckless vehicular homicide.

 What Should I Expect If I Am In A Collision That Causes the Death of Another?

 Initially, the officer will rely on sense of smell.
 Rest assured, the breathalyzer is coming next.
 The officer should inform you that the test is optional.
 If you refuse, however, your license will be suspended.
 Your refusal will be used against you in court, as the officer has filmed the incident from the dash camera.
 If you choose to take a test, you have the right to additional tests taken by a medical professional, if the tests show your blood alcohol content is .15% or higher, then your license will be suspended.
 Further testing may be ordered by the arresting officer such as blood and urine.